 In any event, the IRS’s failure to follow notice and comment procedures for the original contributor reporting rule, when coupled with Montana’s complaint over changes to that rule, presents an awkward situation.
 Montana believes that the IRS acted unlawfully when it amended the Section 1.6033-2 regulations without following notice and comment procedures.
 But if notice and comment procedures were required to change those regulations — that is, if those regulations were, as Montana contends “binding legislative rule[s]” — then those procedures were needed to promulgate those regulations.
 And by that standard, the entire Section 1.6033-2 reporting regime, including the contributor reporting requirement, reflects an invalid exercise of agency authority and should be stricken.

 Montana’s lawsuit thus demands that the IRS adhere to unlawfully issued regulations (i.e., “break the law”) and require contributor reporting information from tax-exempt organizations.
 This seems rather odd.
 Through Rev. Proc.
 2018-38, the IRS responded to comments it received from burdened parties, and its open mind here fulfills at least the spirit of the APA, whatever the wisdom of the decision reached.

 Nonetheless, the IRS’s open mind may not save it.
 As Daniel Hemel has argued at the TakeCare blog, the D.C.
 Circuit, at least, has not allowed agencies to overturn regulations whenever they claim they were defectively issued.
 But cf. Manhattan Gen. Equip.
 Co. v.
 Commissioner, 297 U.S. 129, 134 (1936) (Regulations must “carry into effect the will of Congress as expressed by the statute.
 A regulation which does not do this, but operates to create a rule out of harmony with the statute, is a mere nullity.”).
-Though the issues in this area are hardly settled, and the regulations here, imposing substantial burdens on private parties, may be distinguishable from those addressed in the D.C.
+Though the issues in this area are hardly settled, and the regulations here, imposing substantial burdens on private parties, may be distinguishable from those addressed by the D.C.
 Circuit, the IRS cannot easily argue that the procedural infirmities related to the Section 1.6033-2 regulations allow the agency to modify those regulations through Rev. Proc.
 2018-38.

 Montana’s lawsuit thus implicates fundamental and unaddressed questions of administrative law.
 Those intrigued by issues related to defectively issued regulations would be well-advised to follow the case.